Skip to main content

 By the end of this module, you will be able to:

-• demonstrate in-depth understanding of the 'system' concept
+• understand in depth the 'system' concept

 • describe the different steps of 'hard' systems design

-• demonstrate a preliminary understanding of object-oriented systems design
+• understand object-oriented systems design

 • model systems using a selection of UML diagrams